MabroorA/RefugeEAP-App/README.md

 $ pip install django-extensions
 ```

-## Connect to the localhost / Run the project
+## Connect to the localhost / Run the project on Django

 ```
 (frontend) $ npm run build